cakephp/docs/en/appendices/4-3-migration-guide.rst

 - Logged queries now use ``TRUE`` and ``FALSE`` for postgres, sqlite and mysql drivers.
 This makes it easier to copy queries and run them in an interactive prompt.
+- The ``DatetimeType`` can now convert request data from the user's timezone to the application timezone.
+See :ref:`converting-request-data-from-user-timezone` for more information.

 Http
 ====